 Ways of thinking

 At a very early age, we form a way of looking at ourselves and the world around us.
-We generally mistake the way we understand the world for reality—for how the world really is—when, in fact, you’re understanding of the world is an interpretation of reality.
+We generally mistake the way we understand the world for reality—for how the world really is—when, in fact, your understanding of the world is an interpretation of reality.
 It is easy to see this today when our political and cultural environment is so polarized.
-Bernie Sanders and Donald Trump supporters are equally convinced of the truth of their points of view.
+People on the left and people on the right are equally convinced of the truth of their points of view.

 Mistaking our interpretation of reality for reality happens just as commonly in our day-to-day lives.

-How we see the world, the technical term is “structural interpretation” determines how we act and engage it.
+How we see the world (the technical term is “structural interpretation”) determines how we act and engage it.
 It also largely determines the results that we get in life.
 If we see others as untrustworthy and out to get us, we will behave differently than if we see others as trusting and helpful.
-Similarly, if we see ourselves as, say, not “good enough”; or “better than others”—we will behave differently than if we see ourselves as “enough” or “one of the boys/gals.”
+Similarly, if we see ourselves as, say, not “loveable”; or “better than others”—we will behave differently than if we see ourselves as “loveable” or “one of the boys/gals.”